'The Mandalorian' Theory Disproves a Massive Season 3 Finale Prediction

 Ahead of The Mandalorian Season 3 finale, one huge question looms over our heroes: Who’s the traitor among the Mandalorians?
 Episode 7 ended with the good guys falling for a trap on the planet Mandalore and Din Djarin captured by the Empire.
 But who them him up?

-So far, all the fan theories seem to point to one or two heavily favored options.
+So far, all the fan theories seem to point to one of several heavily favored options.
 But is it possible we’re totally misreading The Mandalorian Episode 7 and its mysterious title (“The Spies”)?
-A new theory reveals why we’re actually asking the entirely wrong question.
+A new theory reveals why we’re actually asking the wrong question entirely.

 The Mandalorian and “The Spies”